-You can use Cycle 30 to run externally written conversational programs in several infeed.
+You can use Cycle 30 to run conversational programs created offline in multiple infeeds.

-- ▶ File name for 3-D data: Enter the name of the program in which the contour data is stored.
-If the file is not stored in the current directory, enter the complete path. - ▶ Min. point of range: Lowest coordinates (X, Y and Z coordinates) in the range to be milled. - ▶ Max. point of range: Largest coordinates (X, Y and Z coordinates) in the range to be milled. - Set-up clearance 1 (incremental value): Distance between tool tip and workpiece surface for tool movements in rapid traverse. - ▶ Plunging depth 2 (incremental value): Infeed per cut. - Feed rate for plunging 3: Traversing speed of the tool in mm/min during penetration. - ▶ Feed rate for milling 4: Traversing speed of the tool in mm/min while milling. - ▶ Miscellaneous function M: Optional entry of a miscellaneous function, for example M13.
+- ▶ PGM name 3-D data: Enter the name of the program in which the contour data is stored.
+If the file is not stored in the current directory, enter the complete path. - ▶ Min. point of range: Lowest coordinates (X, Y and Z coordinates) in the range to be milled. - ▶ Max. point of range: Largest coordinates (X, Y and Z coordinates) in the range to be milled. - ▶ Set-up clearance 1 (incremental value): Distance between tool tip and workpiece surface for tool movements in rapid traverse. - ▶ Plunging depth 2 (incremental value): Infeed per cut. - Feed rate for plunging 3: Traversing speed of the tool in mm/min during penetration. - ▶ Feed rate for milling 4: Traversing speed of the tool in mm/min while milling. - ▶ Miscellaneous function M: Optional entry of a miscellaneous function, for example M13.